-Hummersea Primary School also recognises that children are capable of abusing their peers.
-Peer on peer/child on child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately as part of our schools zero tolerance approach to unacceptable behaviour.
-No peer on peer/child on child abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
+Hummersea Primary School also recognises that children are capable of abusing other children.
+Child-on-Child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately as part of our schools zero tolerance approach to unacceptable behaviour.
+No Child-on-Child abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
 It is understood that those pupils who have experienced abuse in their own lives may in turn abuse others.
 This requires a considered and sensitive approach in order that the child can receive appropriate help and support.
-See Peer on Peer/Child on Child Abuse Policy for detailed information.
+See Child-on-Child Abuse Policy for detailed information.